olane/graphics/README.md

-Some toys I made for my graphics course using shaders.
+Some toys I made for my graphics course.